OffBroadway/flippydrive/source/index.rst

 FlippyDrive Documentation
 =========================

-The FlippyDrive is an optical drive emulator for the GameCube, designed so you can keep your OEM drive installed and use both.
+The FlippyDrive is a solderless optical drive emulator for the GameCube, designed so you can keep your OEM drive installed and use both.

 .. todo::
    Photo of FlippyDrive